kitayamanoriaki/quizcomponentgenerator/README.md

 # What is quizComponentGenerator?

-"quizComponentGenerator" is a function of Javascript.
+"quizComponentGenerator" is a function of Javascript(ES6).

 This function generates html tags like this,